SamJoan/droopescan/README.md

 # This Project is Orphaned

 This project is no longer maintained or developed.
-Github issue tracking and pull requests have therefore been disabled.
+Github issue tracking and pull requests are therefore no longer monitored.

 If you would like to take over this project, you are welcome to do so.
 Please fork it and develop the fork for a while.
 Once there has been 6 months of reasonable activity, please contact sam@roque-worcel.com and I'll be happy to give you ownership of this repository or replace with a pointer to the fork.